-36. Capital management
+35. Capital management

 The Company manages its capital to ensure that it will be able to continue as going concern while maximising the return to stakeholders through the optimisation of the debt and equity balance.
-The Capital structure of the Company consist of net debt (non-current borrowings and current maturities of non-current borrowings offset by cash and cash equivalents as detailed in note 8 (c)) and total equity of the company.
+The Capital structure of the Company consist of net debt (borrowings as detailed in notes below) and total equity of the company.